-165 Id. ("The elements clause does not ask whether the defendant committed a crime of violence or attempted to commit one.
-It asks whether the defendant did commit a crime of violence-and it proceeds to define a crime of violence as a felony that includes as an element the use, attempted use, or involve the defendant threatening the use of force during the attempted robbery, no element of the robbery offense requires that the government prove the defendant used, attempted to use, or threatened to use force.
-166 The Court further explained that a "substantial step" toward the commission of the offense can include actions that do not involve the use, attempted use, or threatened use of physical force.
-167
+offenses met the force clause under section 924(c).
+In 2022, in United States v.
+Taylor, the Supreme Court resolved this split by holding that attempted Hobbs Act robbery does not satisfy the force clause because such an attempt offense does not require the use, attempted use, or threatened use of force.
+The Court explained that while some cases can involve the defendant threatening the use of force during the attempted robbery, no element of the robbery offense requires that the government prove the defendant used, attempted to use, or threatened to use force.
+The Court further explained that a "substantial step" toward the commission of the offense can include actions that do not involve the use, attempted use, or threatened use of physical force.